CIBC-Internal/python/Doc/library/codecs.rst

    :synopsis: UTF-8 codec with BOM signature
 .. moduleauthor:: Walter Dörwald

-This module implements a variant of the UTF-8 codec: On encoding a UTF-8 encoded BOM will be prepended to the UTF-8 encoded bytes.
+This module implements a variant of the UTF-8 codec.
+On encoding, a UTF-8 encoded BOM will be prepended to the UTF-8 encoded bytes.
 For the stateful encoder this is only done once (on the first write to the byte stream).
-For decoding an optional UTF-8 encoded BOM at the start of the data will be skipped.
+On decoding, an optional UTF-8 encoded BOM at the start of the data will be skipped.